 How to Build an In-House Media Relations Program - (Heather Woolwine, MUSC)

-Courageous Creative: How Your Brand Can Leverage Great Creative to Get Attention, Build Loyalty and Yield Strong Results - (Brian Burton, Franklin Street)
+Courageous Creative: How Your Brand Can Leverage Great Creative to Get Attention, Build Loyalty and Yield Strong Results - (Tim Roberts, Franklin Street)

 Nobody cares about your brand.
 While that may sound harsh, it’s an important truth to understand when creating ads.
 There is however, good news.
 Awesome advertising can do more than just make people care—it can make people prefer and even LOVE your brand!
 But it takes more than an imaginative ad agency to make it happen.
 It takes courageous brands who demand better creative!
 In this session, we’ll showcase the world's best creative executions from the healthcare and non-healthcare category and explain what makes them great.
 We’ll show you case studies from some of the largest brands in the world, as well as smaller brands that leveraged great creative to win genuine admiration and convert customers.